mothur/mothur.github.io/_wiki/Jabund.md

 I(•) = if the argument, •, is true then I(•) is 1; otherwise it is 0.

-Open the file 98\_lt\_phylip\_amazon.fn.sabund generated using the [ Amazonian dataset](Media:AmazonData.zip) with the following
+Open the file 98\_lt\_phylip\_amazon.fn.sabund generated using the [ Amazonian dataset](https://mothur.s3.us-east-2.amazonaws.com/wiki/amazondata.zip) with the following
 commands:

     mothur > read.dist(phylip=98_lt_phylip_amazon.dist, cutoff=0.10)